isomerpages/moe-concordpri/_for-parents/New P1 Parents/Administrative Matters.md

 in our schools.</p>
 <p>You will be able to submit the Student Details Form from <strong>10 am</strong> onwards
 on 1 Dec 2025 via this <a href="https://pg.moe.edu.sg/forms/sdf" rel="noopener nofollow" target="_blank">link</a> or
 via PG.
-We will notify you via PG when the Form is available.</p>
+We will remind you via PG when the Form is available.</p>
 <p><strong>Only one parent</strong> (father or mother) is required to submit
 the pupil data to MOE.
 However, if the parent indicates that he/she is unable to provide his/her spouse’s highest educational level attended,